jyellick/fabric-wiki/blog-posts/Bitcoin-not-BGP.md

 * **Validity** A process never learns that a value has been chosen, unless it actually has been.

+In the context of a blockchain, we can think of consensus in terms of the blocks: we achieve consensus on the value of each block, one-by-one.
+Each process participating in the system (each _miner_) is choosing blocks, and to say that the protocol the miners execute, achieves consensus, means precisely that the values chosen by the miners satisfy the three properties above.
+    And in this presentation, we can assume that the meaning "choose the value of block N" is "choose the value of block N, afer Omega=6 blocks have buried block N"

 [Sirer2016]: http://hackingdistributed.com/2016/03/01/bitcoin-guarantees-strong-not-eventual-consistency/
 [DeckerSeidelWattenhofer2014]: http://arxiv.org/pdf/1412.7935.pdf